André Wink: Land and Sovereignty: Agrarian Society and Politics under the Eighteenth-Century Maratha Svarajya

+Al-Hind: The Making of the Indo-Islamic World

-Volume I
+Volume 1

 Indologist Catherine Asher calls it a "ground-breaking volume" that is based on recent scholarship as well as the "contemporary Arab, Persian, Sanskrit and Indian vernacular texts".
 Wink examines the "political, economic and social" impact on the Indian subcontinent between seventh and eleventh centuries from the conquests and expansion of Islam.
 His central thesis on the economic impact of Islam dispelled many commonly held dogmas on demonetization theory, and underlined the errors in "drawing parallels between contemporary Europe and India".
 She concludes that any book of such sweep was bound to have critics but the shortcomings were minor enough to render the study as remarkable and pivotal.

-Historian Michael Fisher, in his review, finds the volume to have "masterfully synthesized Arabic and Persian texts, along with much secondary literature on this period" to portray "a fine overview of a period that had been conventionally dismissed as disordered and feudal"; overall, it was held to be a significant addition to "scholarship on the eastward expansion of Islam".

-Juan Cole – a historian specializing in Middle East studies – writes, "this is a prodigious work of scholarship that boldly challenges the prevailing views of early medieval India".
-Wink argues that the expansion of Islam benefited the Indian economy and brought "economic dynamism", just as it did in Europe, by expanding its access to trade networks and the early Islamic worldwide trading system.
-Wink is one of the few historians with expertise in Sanskrit, Arabic and Persian languages, states Cole, and has written a compelling book of significance to the history of the Middle East and early expansion of Islam in India.
-However, it was an "about-face" for someone who "earlier associated himself with the tendency at the School of Oriental and African Studies to dismiss Muslim historiography as Whiggish and unreliable" and some explanation for this shift in stance would have been welcome.
-Some of the chapters of the book, adds Cole, were already superseded by Derrl N. Maclean's text on Arab Sindh, yet Wink's work builds the "larger argument" in the mold of Philip D. Curtin and William H. McNeill.